Training and Workshops

 - Use of social media or other emerging technologies in research

 You are invited to take advantage of these opportunities to get hands-on, specific assistance for your applications for IRB review.
 Doing so will most likely reduce the need for revisions to an application and the overall cycle time for approval of submissions.
 It will also help the IRB staff better understand the nature of the issues that researchers experience when designing their research and trying to understand IRB requirements.

 The workshops will be held at various locations on campus for the convenience of researchers in different departments (see schedule), but all researchers are welcome to attend any of the scheduled sessions.
 All workshop locations have wireless Internet connections.
 Researchers should bring their own laptop.

 Classroom or Departmental Workshops

 IRB Staff will attend department meetings, classrooms and other venues to provide on-site training to groups of UTD employees (faculty and staff) and students who wish to learn more about human subjects research at UTD and the Institutional Review Board.
-Please contact Amanda Miller to schedule a departmental or classroom workshop or to obtain additional information about this program.
+Please contact Amanda Boone to schedule a departmental or classroom workshop or to obtain additional information about this program.

 Responsible Conduct of Research Training Series

 The Responsible Conduct of Research (RCR) training series is a multi-session seminar series that discusses contemporary issues in research ethics and scientific integrity, such as human subjects research.
 Visit the UTD’s RCR website for more information.

 - Institutional Review Board (IRB)